RocketPy-Team/RocketPy/docs/user/rocket/generic_surface.rst

 Aerodynamic angles
 ~~~~~~~~~~~~~~~~~~

-There aerodynamic angles are defined in two different ways in RocketPy:
+The aerodynamic angles are defined in two different ways in RocketPy:

 - As the angle of attack (:math:`\alpha`) and the side slip \
   angle (:math:`\beta`), which are defined in the image above.
 These are used \